sveltejs/rfcs/text/0000-js-in-css.md

 #### Why `js()`

 `js()` was chosen as it's the least web-breaking feature and plays in the same area as `calc()` and `var()`, so most preprocessors would've took into account of this function syntax.
+Vue 3.2 also uses a similar `v-bind()` syntax, which the decision was likely carefully made.
 There's also a [CSS Houdini draft](https://github.com/w3c/css-houdini-drafts/issues/857) that further expands on custom CSS functions, so there could be a future where this would be a standard syntax.

 #### Experiment caveats